Thomas-YIN/thomas-yin.github.io/_pages/projects.md

 author_profile: true
 ---

 During my undergraduate study, I have participated two UROP projects supervised by [Professor Xiaojuan Ma](https://www.cse.ust.hk/~mxj/) and [Professor Xiaofang Zhou](https://sites.google.com/view/xiaofang-zhou) respectively, through which I have gradually discovered my passion for research.

-For the past year, I have also been fortunate to be advised by [Professor Gary Chan](https://www.cse.ust.hk/~gchan/) for my final year project on video analytics and occupancy detection in smart parking lots.
+Throughout the last year of my undergrad, I have also been fortunate to be advised by [Professor Gary Chan](https://www.cse.ust.hk/~gchan/) for my final year project on video analytics and occupancy detection in smart parking lots.

+Additionally, I have done a list of course projects spanning a wide range of areas, which gave me the chance to enrich my skill set.
 <!-- My current research interests lie broadly in topics related to artificial intelligence, computer vision and machine learning. -->

 ## Publications